-The new school year is starting soon and you know you have a whole bunch of new faces to learn.
-You also know that whilst most kids are great, you WILL get misbehavior, some easy to deal with and some that will drive you to the edge of insanity.
+We all have to deal with bad behaviour right?
+You know that whilst most kids are great, you WILL get misbehavior, some easy to deal with and some that will drive you to the edge of insanity.
 I know I will!
 In this article, we will take a look at the most common misbehaviors in the classroom and how to handle misbehaving students.